oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

 Click on your username to navigate to the user detail page.

+This demonstrates that you have been able to successfully log in and that the self registration process has completed.

 We will return to the OCI console to configure the Functions and Events services later in the lab.

 ### Create a new Fn context for OCI